 FOOD JOURNALISM

-In Spring of 2005, I won the London week of C4`s cookery and party-giving competition, Come Dine with Me.
+In Spring of 2005, I won the London week of Channel 4`s cookery and party-giving competition, Come Dine with Me.
 I have also cooked professionally on television, on Five's Open House with Gloria Hunniford and several times on the Carlton Food Network.
 I write about food too - you can read various examples of my work including my report on New York's fine dining scene in Yes, Chef! magazine, on this site's Writing page.

 I am proud to have been elected to the Guild of Food Writers, other members of which include Antony Worrall Thompson, Raymond Blanc and Delia Smith.
 I was delighted to compere the GFW's annual and highly prestigious awards ceremony for more than 10 years.
 I have chaired a debate on restaurant criticism at The Restaurant Show at Earls Court 2.
 Talking of Antony WT, you may have seen me judging his culinary efforts against those of Paul Rankin on The People's Cookbook, a series on UKTV Food.
 I judged and eliminated dishes on many editions of ITV's BRITAIN'S BEST DISH and then was asked to perform the same job on the celebrity version, CELEBRITY BEST DISH.